-The following is a specimen coursework assignment question and answer.
-It provides a guide as to the style and format of coursework questions that will be asked and indicates the depth and breadth of answers sought by markers.
-The answer given is not intended to be the definitive answer; well reasoned alternative views will also gain good marks.
+The specimen coursework assignment and answer provides a guide as to the style and format of coursework questions.
+These examples indicate the depth and breadth of answers sought by CII markers.

+The answer given is not intended to be the definitive answer.
+Well-reasoned alternative answers can also gain marks.

-Before commencing work on an actual coursework assignment, you need to fully familiarise yourself with the following documents:
+Before commencing work on your coursework assignment, you need to familiarise yourself with the information in the Coursework Support Centre available on the unit webpage.